firoorg/firo/src/tor/doc/HACKING/CircuitPaddingQuickStart.md

 reasonable parameters for the distributions (I completely winged it now, as when implementing APE).
 The [circuit-padding-ape-machine branch](https://github.com/pylls/tor/tree/circuit-padding-ape-machine) contains the commits for the full machines with plenty of comments.

 Some comments on the process:

-- `tor-0.4.1.5` did not support two machines on the same circuit, the following fix had to be made: https://bugs.torproject.org/tpo/core/tor/31111 .
+- `tor-0.4.1.5` does not support two machines on the same circuit, the following fix has to be made: https://trac.torproject.org/projects/tor/ticket/31111 .
   The good news is that everything else seems to work after the small change in the fix.
 - APE randomizes its distributions.
 Currently, this can only be done during start of `tor`.
 This makes sense in the censorship circumvention setting (`obfs4`), less so for WF defenses: further randomizing each circuit is likely